sindrijo/UnityDeeplinks/README.md

 # Integration
 * Clone/download the repository
 * Copy the entire UnityDeeplinks folder into your Unity project Assets folder
-* Attach the *Assets/UnityDeeplinks/UnityDeeplinks.cs* script to an empty *UnityDeeplinks* game object
+* Attach the *Assets/UnityDeeplinks/UnityDeeplinks.cs* script to an empty game object named *UnityDeeplinks*
+  * **NOTE**: The game object MUST be named *UnityDeeplinks* or otherwise match the name specified in the native plugins.

 ## Android
 Subclass the default *UnityPlayerActivity* in order to add deeplink-handling code that marshals deeplinks into your Unity script: